rco98/Breast-Cancer-Classification-with-Traditional-ML/README.md

 </pre>

-### Information about the dataset
+### 3.2 Information about the Dataset
+To inspect dataset metadata, use the `data_info.ipynb`:

-To explore the structure and metadata of the dataset, make sure to download the `data_info.ipynb` notebook and place it inside the **`utilities`** folder.
+- Download `data_info.ipynb` and place it in the **`utilities`** folder.

-This notebook was created using [Jupyter](https://jupyter.org/), which is already included in the `breast-cancer-ml-env` environment.

-To launch the notebook, activate the environment and run:
+- Launch Jupyter Lab (ensure your breast-cancer-ml-env is activated):
 <pre lang="markdown">
   jupyter lab
   </pre>
-This will open a new browser tab where you can navigate to and run `data_info.ipynb`.

-The notebook can be modified freely according to your needs.
-For now, it provides essential information about the images and masks, such as: Shape, Data type, Pixel spacing and Slice thickness.
+- Run the notebook to explore image/mask properties such as: Shape, Data type, Pixel spacing and Slice thickness.

 ---

-## Feature extraction with pyradiomics
+## 4. **Feature Extraction with Pyradiomics**
 Pyradiomics is an open-source python package for the extraction of Radiomics features from medical imaging.
 For more information you can go on the official site [pyradiomics](https://pyradiomics.readthedocs.io/en/latest/).

+### 4.1 Pyradomics Package Installation
-First, we need to install the package on our environment using on Anaconda Prompt.
+Install the package on the environment using on Anaconda Prompt.
 As reported on the site, we can install it via conda:
 <pre lang="markdown">
   conda install -c radiomics pyradiomics